IMB-Computational-Genomics-Lab/scIVA/README.md

 # scIVA
-   An interactive R package and web-tool for visualisation and analysis of single cell RNA-Seq data
+   An interactive R package and web-tool for visualisation and analysis of single cell RNA-Seq data.